taikoxyz/docs/src/content/docs/guides/verify-a-contract.md

 ## Verify a contract with Hardhat or other alternatives

-Check out the Blockscout docs [here](https://docs.blockscout.com/for-users/verifying-a-smart-contract)!
+Check out the Blockscout docs <a href="https://docs.blockscout.com/for-users/verifying-a-smart-contract" target="_blank" rel="noopener noreferrer">here</a>!